Haute Savoie, 57 km from Geneva airport, 735 km from Calais. Morzine - 6km.

 This small, family-friendly ski resort is just 6km from the larger resort of Morzine, but there is plenty here to keep you busy during your stay, winter or summer.
 The village has earned the Famille Plus Montagne status, which means it goes to great lengths to provide activities for guests with young children.

-Les Gets shares a large network of ski slopes with Morzine, and offers great access to them.
+The resort of Les Gets shares a large network of ski slopes with Morzine, and offers great access to them.
 The main Portes du Soleil circuit is easily reached by driving to the Ardent gondola, or from the Pleney lift at Morzine, which also offers great access to Avoriaz.

 There are Nordic skiing trails, a beginners’ area, a Wild West zone for children and plenty of mountain restaurants.
 The local Les Gets-Morzine ski pass offers access to 120 km of pistes and 48 lifts, but if you want to explore a bit further afield, you might be better going for the Portes du Soleil ski pass, which allows you to explore 12 interconnected ski resorts in France and Switzerland.